 Related: A larger, serrated knife may be more your style, and that means you should look to the Schrade Needle Boot Knife.
 This is also a stiletto blade, which is designed primarily for puncturing.
 It comes with a sheath of its own, as well as a lanyard hole for you to attach it to your backpack.
 It’s definitely affordable for those who want a cheap knife to do a few jobs while on a camping trip.

 Weight: 6 ounces

 Dimensions:13.1 x 3.2 x 1.6 inches

-Features: 1055 Carbon steel, tanto style blade, secure-Ex sheath, integral quillon guard and polypropylene handle scales, black, rust-resistant finish
+Specific features: 1055 Carbon steel, tanto style blade, secure-ex sheath, integral quillon guard and polypropylene handle scales, black, rust-resistant finish

 The Secure-Ex sheath is made of plastic, which may seem like a bad thing, but is actually quite sturdy and looks good.
 One noteworthy drawback is that the 1055 carbon steel is prone to rusting.